adam-vessey/fcrepo/src/fcrepo/README.txt

 The methods that implement this are available in the WADL API though.

-Fedora can create checksums of the content stored in a datastream, by default checksums are disabled, if we set the checksumType property to MD5, Fedora will generate the checksum for us.
+Fedora can create checksums of the content stored in a datastream, by default checksums are disabled.

   >>> ds.checksumType
   u'DISABLED'
-  >>> ds.checksumType = u'MD5'
-  >>> ds.checksum # the checksum always changes between tests
-  u'...'

 There are some additional properties, not all of them can be set.
 Have a look at the `REST API Documentation`_ for a full list